 Regulatory arbitrage is a common practice in cryptocurrency due to many reasons.
 We know that cryptocurrency trading is not bound by geographic boundaries, so this makes it easier for traders to discover new loopholes all the time.
 Second, the concept is still new to crypto, and thus there is a need for many good practices to be deployed well in place to avoid any kind of regulatory arbitrage.
 It is often said, 2 heads make 11, and in case of regulatory arbitrage, we can’t even count the number of heads who continuously work towards experimenting new and new tricks so as to escape from the unfavorable rules and regulations.

 In a Nutshell

-Whereas the government must make its best effort to get rid of regulatory arbitrage in cryptocurrency, investors can look for companies like executium.com, which can come out with legal ways for them, just turning and twisting the law, so as to indulge in regulatory arbitrage.
+While the government must make its best effort to get rid of regulatory arbitrage in cryptocurrency, investors can look for companies like executium.com, which can come up with legal ways for them to just turn and twist the law, so as to indulge in regulatory arbitrage.